 of these will be discussed in the first session.
 Each student will also need at least one

 metre of fabric to make their samples, an old sheet or quilt cover is ideal.

 For the first session you will need to bring:

-A notebook, tape measure, pencil and pen.
+You will need to bring a note book, tape measure, pencil and pen.

-I would advise all BEGINNERS not to buy a pattern and fabric before the first session.
+I would advise all beginners not to buy a pattern and fabric before the first session.